-As the family featured in the film has a daughter that is hearing impaired, they are familiar with communicating in sign language.
-And this is likely why they have made it as far as they have.
-The use of ASL allows them to satisfy the basic human need to communicate but to do so in a way that does not put their lives in as great of danger.
+As the family featured in the film has a daughter that is hearing impaired, they are familiar with communicating by way of American Sign Language.
+And this is undoubtedly why they have made it as far as they have.
+The use of ASL allows them to satisfy the basic human need to communicate but to do so in a way that does not put their lives in such great danger.

 Bryan Woods, Scott Beck, and John Krasinski really deserve credit for a brilliant screenplay that relies more on silence than it does on spoken word.
 And I can’t praise director John Krasinski enough for sustaining nonstop suspense for a solid 90-minutes.
 It’s hard to think of another instance (in modern cinema) of a director using lack of sound to such terrifying effect.

-The scarcity of audible dialogue and the notion that any noise, no matter how minor, could signal ones demise or that of a loved one will likely have viewers on edge from the get go.
-Nearly any noise that does occur during the film’s runtime will make you want to jump out of your skin.
-As such, the entirety of the film is almost unbearably tense.
+The scarcity of audible dialogue and the notion that any noise, no matter how minor, could signal imminent demise or the demise of a loved one will likely have viewers on edge from the get go.
+Nearly any sound that does occur during the film’s runtime will make you want to jump out of your skin.
+As such, the entirety of the flick is almost unbearably tense.
 From start to finish, I was in a state of utter horror.
 Director John Krasinski masterfully ratchets up the tension with each passing minute.
 By the time the third act rolled around, I could hardly bear the suspense.
 It’s hard to recall a time in recent memory that I’ve been this tense watching a movie.

 In addition to tension you could cut with a knife, A Quiet Place also boasts beautiful cinematography and a series of expertly rendered shots.
 Tightly framed sequences induce a sense of claustrophobia in the viewer that make the tension even more palpable.